chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 how it was done for VAEs.

 Let's first look at the forward and the backward diffusion process in a probabilistic way, since we already know about the diffusion processes in neural networks (train a regularized autoencoder for forward and backward diffusion process!).
-Take a look at the diagram below:
+Take a look at the graphical model below:

 <img src = "/assets/images/forward_backward_diffusion.png" width = "1325" height = "258" class = "center">
-<figcaption>Diagram showing the forward and reverse diffusion process.</figcaption>
+<figcaption>Graphical model showing the forward and reverse diffusion process.</figcaption>
 <br>
 The forward diffusion process actually is the reverse of the above diagram, as the arrows should be going the opposite way- the forward diffusion process adds noise to a specific data point $$x_0$$ that is sampled from the unknown, true distribution we'd like to model.
 Then, $$x_0$$ has Gaussian noise added to it in a Markovian process (from $$x_{t-1}$$ all the way to $$x_T$$) with $$T$$ steps.